navi-singh/leetview/Resources/cheatsheets.md

 *   Time and space complexity, average and worst case.
 *   Why did you choose this data structure, algorithm, or logic?
 *   Do you think the algorithm could be improved in terms of complexity?
-If they ask you this, then the answer is _usually_ yes, especially if your algorithm is slower than O(n)O(n)O(n).
+If they ask you this, then the answer is _usually_ yes, especially if your algorithm is slower than O(n).

 * * *